All Episodes

 But if I make a mistake in foreign policy, it could kill us all.

-Uh then the Cold War ended.
+Then the Cold War ended.

 The Soviet Union defaulted on its contest with us for global hegemony.

-We imagined we were omniscient and we were omnipotent, and that foreign policy was suddenly just a discretionary activity.
+We imagined we were omniscient and we were omnipotent and that foreign policy was suddenly just a discretionary activity.

 Well, it hasn't worked out.

-What possible justification is there for the um wanton murders in the Caribbean, which now have produced an extraordinary legal problem that the president sought to avoid because two people survived, were detained for two days and left and and released.
+What possible justification is there for the wanton murders in the Caribbean, which now have produced an extraordinary legal problem that the president sought to avoid because two people survived, were detained for two days and left and released.

-Well, apparently they did uh typical double tap uh uh attacks, that is, uh if they failed to destroy, kill everybody with the first attack, they re-attacked.
+That is, if they failed to destroy, kill everybody with the first attack, they reattacked.

-Uh, we have stories now from the parents of some of those who were murdered.
+We have stories now from the parents of some of those who were murdered.

-Um these are ordinary people, uh fishermen, they're not headed to the United States.
+They're not headed to the United States.

-There was no uh fentanyl involved.
+There was no fentanyl involved.

 There's no control now on that.